St Kilda - Central

 St Kilda - Central demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in St Kilda - Central is notably higher than national averages.
-As of 2021, 53.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-University graduates make up the largest group at 34.3%, followed by postgraduate degree holders (14.8%) and graduate diploma holders (4.6%).
-Vocational credentials are also prevalent, with 26.2% of residents aged 15 and above holding such qualifications - advanced diplomas at 12.5% and certificates at 13.7%.
+St Kilda - Central has higher educational attainment than Australia and Victoria overall.
+53.7% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are most common at 34.3%, followed by postgraduate qualifications (14.8%) and graduate diplomas (4.6%).
+Vocational credentials are also prevalent, with 26.2% of residents aged 15+ holding them - advanced diplomas (12.5%) and certificates (13.7%).

 Frequently Asked Questions - Education